The two-pronged Federal Reserve mandate is to control inflation within a pre-determined range and maximize U.S. employment!

 And 30-year mortgage rates have only risen to a level last seen about 5-years ago when the unemployment rate was 7.3% and the 10-year treasury was 2.74%.

 Why the disconnect between economic performance, price pressures and interest rates?

-Is it because of angst around the world that’s resulting in a flight to quality keeping key interest rates muffled or is it because the bond markets, often referred to as the smart money, see something that other markets like stocks may not?
+Is it because of angst around the world that’s resulting in a flight to quality keeping key interest rates muffled or is it because the bond markets, often referred to as the smart money, see something with the economy that other financial markets like stocks may not yet see?